eme64/blog/_posts/2024-12-24-Intro-to-C2-Part01.md

 - Dynamically loading new code: The JVM allows new classes to be loaded at runtime, and their methods to be invoked.
 An AOT compiler would not have knowledge about the dynamic classes at compile time.
 A JIT compiler allows new code to be compiled at runtime, and thus to reach high throughput of execution of dynamic code.
 - New optimization opportunities: we can make speculative assumptions during a compilation, which may allow us to generate faster code.
 If a speculative assumption is violated at runtime, i.e. the speculation check fails, we can always deoptimize, and jump back to the interpreter.
 Some examples:
   - If an interface only has a single implementation, we can use static calls instead of dynamic (i.e. virtual) calls.
 Should we ever load a second implementation of the interface, then we can recompile using dynamic calls.
   - We can profile the execution in interpreter mode (and also in C1 mode), and use this profile information to guide our (C2) compilation.
 If a certain branch was never executed, we can simply avoid the compilation of that branch, and deoptimize should it ever be taken.
-This lowers the compile time, as we are compiling less code.
+This lowers the compiletime, as we are compiling less code.
   - If the profiler says that a null-check has never failed, we can use implicit null-checks: we remove the null-check, and if we ever get a segmentation fault (SIGSEGV) at that place from null dereferencing, we catch the signal and deoptimize, and throw the `NullPointerException` from the interpreter.

 Please also read this related article by Roland Westrelin: [How the JIT compiler boosts Java performance in OpenJDK](https://developers.redhat.com/articles/2021/06/23/how-jit-compiler-boosts-java-performance-openjdk#).